 Master in Public Policy

-The Master in Public Policy degree at Jacksonville University is a two-year program that emphasizes interdisciplinary study and the development of core skills in policy analysis, quantitative methods, management and leadership.
-Students are prepared for diverse leadership and career opportunities through internship, capstone policy project and policy related electives.
+The Master in Public Policy (MPP) degree at Jacksonville University is a two-year, professional degree program that emphasizes the interdisciplinary study and the development of core skills in policy analysis, management, and leadership.
+Students are prepared for diverse leadership and career opportunities through an internship, capstone policy projects, and policy-related electives.
+Our program:

 - 48 credit hours and can be completed in two years

 - Gain skills in policy analysis, quantitative methods, and policy research

 - Prepares you for leadership opportunities through an internship, capstone policy project, and policy-related electives